Ophthalmic viscosurgical device

 Ophthalmic viscosurgical devices (OVDs) are a class of clear gel-like material used in eye surgery to maintain the volume and shape of the anterior chamber of the eye, and protect the intraocular tissues during the procedure.
 They were originally called viscoelastic substances, or just viscoelastics.
 Their consistency allows the surgical instruments to move through them, but when there is low shear stress they do not flow, and retain their shape, preventing collapse of the anterior chamber.
 OVDs are available in several formulations which may be combined or used individually as best suits the procedure, and are introduced into the anterior chamber at the start of the procedure, and removed at the end.
 Their tendency to remain coherent helps with removal, as the cohesive variants tend to be drawn into the aspiration orifice without breaking up.

 Uses

 OVDs are used to protect the corneal endothelium from mechanical trauma and to maintain volume and form of the intraocular space during an open incision.
 The OVD is introduced into the space by syringe through a cannula.
-At the end of the procedure they are removed by aspiration and the space filled with a compatible fluid.
+At the end of the procedure they are removed by aspiration and the space filled with a compatible fluid such as a buffered saline solution.

 OVDs are commonly used in cataract, cornea, glaucoma, eye trauma, and vitreoretinal surgery.

 Contraindications

 Despite the side effects, the advantages of OVDs have made them indispensable in ophthalmic surgery involving the anterior chamber.

+There are no known contraindications to the use of a Sodium Hyaluronate Ophthalmic Viscosurgical Device as a surgical aid in ophthalmic anterior segment procedures.